 Our policies are issued by Markel Insurance Company, a publicly-traded and respected insurer with decades of experience.
 Markel has ultimate responsibility for paying out all claims (although you will always have a friendly Huckleberry agent to help you through the process).

-Our online product is currently available in Arizona, California, Colorado, Florida, Georgia, Illinois, Maryland, Nevada, New Jersey, New Mexico, Pennsylvania, and South Carolina.
+Our online product is currently available in Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Kentucky, Louisiana, Maryland, Missouri, Nevada, New Jersey, New Mexico, Oklahoma, Pennsylvania, South Carolina, Texas, and Utah.
 We will be expanding across the United States soon!
 Contact us to find out more about joining the beta program for your state.